ocelhay/como/README.md

 - Run in the console: `remotes::install_github("ocelhay/como", upgrade = "never")`

-Troubleshooting:

-- If the internet connection is not steady, re-run the commands as often as required for the download to proceed.
+**Troubleshooting: if the internet connection is not steady, re-run the commands as often as required for the download to proceed.**